-In addition, NWS Regional Headquarters and Weather Forecast Offices (WFOs) may provide localized services or products to support user requirements assuming these services or products remain within the bounds of the National Oceanic and Atmospheric Administration (NOAA) NWS mission and do not conflict with the national fire weather services program or product suite.
-These local applications will be coordinated with Regional Headquarters and included in the WFO or consolidated WFO Fire Weather Annual Operating Plan (AOP) and NWS Instruction 10-404.
+NWS Regional Headquarters and Weather Forecast Offices (WFOs) may provide localized services or products to support user requirements assuming these services or products remain within the bounds of the National Oceanic and Atmospheric Administration (NOAA) NWS mission and do not conflict with the national fire weather services program or product suite.
+These local applications will be coordinated with Regional Headquarters and included in the interagency AOPs and NWS Instruction 10-404.
 Implementation of new products and services complies with NWS Instruction 10-102, New or Enhanced Products and Services.

-Meteorologists-in-Charge (MICs) and WFO fire weather program leaders will annually reassess the criteria for issuance, frequency of issuance, format, content, dissemination, etc. for each fire weather product.
-This information should be clearly defined in the WFO or consolidated AOP.
+Meteorologists-in-Charge (MICs) and WFO fire weather program leaders will annually reassess and coordinate with the fire management agencies the criteria for issuance, frequency of issuance, format, content, dissemination, etc. for each fire weather product.
+This information should be clearly defined in the interagency AOPs.